lepiej/snake-game-javascript/README.md

 2. **UI Update**: Added a "Snake Solver" button to the game controls in `index.html`.

 3. **Genetic Algorithm Implementation**:
+    - Added a `NeuralNetwork` class with 10 inputs:
+       - 4 danger flags (is there a wall or self in each direction?)
+       - 4 food-ahead flags (is food in the next tile in each direction?)
+       - 2 relative food position values (normalized dx, dy from head to food)
+       - 4 one-hot direction flags (current direction)
-   - Added a `NeuralNetwork` class with 12 inputs (distances to food, walls, self, and current direction), 12 hidden neurons, and 4 outputs (directions).
+    - The network has 12 hidden neurons and 4 outputs (directions).
     - Implemented a genetic algorithm with:
        - Population of 50 neural networks
        - Fitness evaluation through game simulation (up to 500 steps)
        - Tournament selection, crossover, and mutation (20% rate with larger range)
        - 100 generations of evolution when the solver button is clicked

+**Why this matters:**

+The improved input scheme gives the AI enough information to learn how to turn toward the food and avoid obstacles.
+The previous version only knew about immediate danger and food in the next tile, which made it impossible to plan or turn.
+Now, the AI can learn to navigate the board and actually solve the game.

 4. **Solver Mode**:
    - When "Snake Solver" is clicked, the GA runs for 100 generations to evolve the best neural network.